DjDesh123/AES-password-manager/README.md

 - The JavaScript functionality for interacting with the backend is still in progress.
 - AES encryption and other core functionalities are yet to be implemented.

+- Added a databased that uses sql
+- created the jinja templates for the login and sign up page
+- created the files for argon2 and aes encryption

 ## Current Features

 - **Login Page**: A clean and simple login interface to allow users to enter their credentials (functionality coming soon).